Last Updated on June 16, 2023 by Tim Wells

-You can open Skype directly from this screen, or click Done to return to Aptoide TV.
-For now, click Done and go back out to your Android TV home screen.
+You can open Skype directly from this screen or click Done to return to Aptoide TV.
+For now, click Done and return to your Android TV home screen.

-Skip down to the section on How to Set Up Skype on Android TV to continue.
+To continue, skip down to the section on How to Set Up Skype on Android TV.

 Sideload Skype Through APKMirror

 In this section, we’ll cover how to install Skype from APKMirror.
-If you don’t have Aptoide TV installed, or if you’d prefer to install a specific version of Skype on your Android TV, then this is the method to use.
+If you don’t have Aptoide TV installed or prefer to install a specific version of Skype on your Android TV, then this is the method to use.

-To get started, you’ll need to have a web browser installed on your Android TV device.
+To get started, you must install a web browser on your Android TV device.
 Any browser that can download files is fine (like Chrome).

 In this example, I’m going to use the Downloader app.
-It’s a purpose-built app specifically designed to make it easy to search for APK files and install them on your device.
+It’s a purpose-built app designed to make searching for APK files easy and installing them on your device.
 You can read all about it in my article here.

 To get started, open the Downloader app.

-On the Home screen, type ‘apkmirror’ in to the search box and click Go.
+Type ‘apkmirror’ into the search box on the Home screen and click Go.